JahJajaka/afternoon_cleaner/README.md

 is here to talk with you from time to time.

 ## Overview
 With this app your Xiaomi Vacuum Cleaner be able to react on the things that he encounters during his daily routine.
 Forget about limited voice packages.
-Define any sound you like to hear from your Cleaner simply adding it to the ftp folder on your machine.
+Define any sound you like to hear from your Cleaner simply adding it to the ftp folder on your computer.
+It will react differently on person, dog, chair or any recognizable object in your place.

 ## Demo
 coming soon...